plumvillage/newsletter/src/2024/en/articles/br-phap-ung--sun-bleached-brown-robe.md

 Upon reflection, I saw that the ups and downs I went through came from the ancestral wounds of my blood family, not from external conditions.
 Those wounds manifested through certain ways of thinking, confusions and doubts.
 I learned to accept and persevere in exploring how my mind worked.
 I knew that this path was worthwhile and in-line with my aspirations.
 Thanks to that faith, I had the strength to keep going.
 I continued to get up after falling down and took good care of my ancestral wounds.
 These wounds were so deep that they kept coming back in phases; they wouldn’t subside.

 I was lucky to learn that I didn’t have to wait until the wounds completely healed to be happy.
 I could be happy in the process of taking care of my wounds.
 I didn’t need to look for external conditions to find the way out, solace or healing.
 With my faith as a foundation, I practiced to take care, understand and accept the wounds.
 This faith helped me feel that I was not alone.
 My relationship with Thay, the sangha, and my blood and spiritual roots helped me stand firm through the storms.
 I applied what I learned to continue moving forward.
-On the one hand, I practiced nourishing joy; on the other, I practiced healing.
+On the one hand, I practiced nourishing joy; on the other hand, I practiced healing.

 When I became a monk, I also wanted to help ease the suffering of the world.
 However, even in the effort of helping our blood families, we need the help of the community.
 We cannot achieve much as a “lone warrior.” *One Buddha is not enough*.

 ## Presenting the insight gatha

 In the autumn of 1994, Thay taught the Discourse on Youth and Happiness.
-At the end of the Autumn Retreat, Thay suggested everyone write a song or poem to present their insight.
+At the end of the Autumn Retreat, Thay suggested that everyone write a song or poem to present their insight.
 Thay was even going to grade our insight poems.
 Out of nowhere, I was “gifted” a song!
-After singing it before Thay and the sangha, I went with Br.
-Phap Dang to a retreat in Germany.
+After singing it before Thay and the sangha, I went with Brother Phap Dang to a retreat in Germany.
 When I came back, I heard that Thay gave my song 7 out of 10 points.

 <p class="pull-quote" style="font-size: 155%;">Sun-bleached brown robes,<br/>
 coming home to the Buddha,<br/>